Skip to content

 Outbound message processing

 Each transaction on TON Blockchain consists of multiple phases.
 Outbound messages are evaluated in compute phase, but are not sent in that phase.
-Instead, they’re queued in order of appearance for the action phase, where all actions listed in compute phase, like outbound messages or reserve requests, are executed.
+Instead, they’re queued for execution in the action phase in order of their appearance in the compute phase.

 Consider the following example: